 All of our partners have been carefully selected in order to maximise the long-term impact of every dollar created by our investors' funds.

-Our social impact bonds are currently paying 5% interest over 5 years, with 20 equal quarterly payments consisting of both principal and interest.
+Our social impact bonds are currently paying 5% interest per year over 5 years, with 20 equal quarterly payments consisting of both principal and interest.
 We issue social bonds in several currencies, which are currently USD, EUR and SGD.
 The total amount of each bond is set to start at 200,000 units (USD, EUR, SGD), and we are looking to increase that amount over time.

 You can invest up to the maximum amount of the bond, in tranches of 1000 units (USD, EUR, SGD).
 You’ll need a minimum of 5000 units (USD, EUR, SGD) to get started.